Sergeant York (horse)

-Sergeant York (formerly Allaboard Jules) is a horse owned by the United States Army.
+Sergeant York (formerly Allaboard Jules) is a retired horse that was previously owned by the United States Army.

 An American Standardbred, Sergeant York was foaled April 25, 1991 and reared as a racehorse in New York under the name Allaboard Jules.
 During his racing career, he won five of the 23 races in which he participated at tracks in New Jersey and New York.
-In 1997 Allaboard Jules entered military service and was renamed Sergeant York, in honor of Alvin York.
-He has, since that time, been posted to the Military District of Washington as part of the United States Army Caisson Platoon of the 3rd Infantry Regiment where he serves as a caparisoned horse.
+In 1997, Allaboard Jules entered military service and was renamed Sergeant York, in honor of Alvin York.
+He was posted to the Military District of Washington as part of the United States Army Caisson Platoon of the 3rd Infantry Regiment where he served as a caparisoned horse.
 Sergeant York filled this role, among other occasions, at the state funeral of Ronald Reagan.

+Sergeant York retired in June 2022 at the age of 31 after 25 years of service in the United States Army and is now residing in the Equine Advocates animal sanctuary.
+Sergeant York was awarded an “Animals in War & Peace Distinguished Service Medal” from members of Congress at a ceremony on March 8, 2023.